My Struggle (Knausgård novels): History

 In writing the first book, Knausgård reflected that he did not consider the consequences of writing so candidly about his close relations until he paused on the passage about his grandmother.
 He circulated the first book to about ten of the largest figures in the book before its release and offered to change their names.
 His brother and mother did not object, but Knausgård's father's family attempted legal intervention and wanted to block publication, calling the novel "a book full of insinuations, untruths, false personal characteristics and disclosures".
 Knausgård was scared but fixed some errors, changed some names, removed a single person, and published the book without acquiescing to all requests.
 He later acknowledged that he had a choice and chose to publish "no matter what", and referred to this admission of guilt as "cowardly".
 Knausgård's wife relapsed into depression upon reading his first book.
-He added that he would not be able to publish the book again now, but was previously able due to his desperation.
+He added that he had published the book in desperation, and would be unable to do so again now.

 Knausgård had finished two volumes when the first book was released.
 He had been planning to finish the six volumes within the year, preferring to work under harsh deadlines to combat his writer's block.
 The book's release began a media frenzy as reporters tracked down the novel's characters, which was simple because his family were the only Knausgårds in Norway.
 Knausgård went into hiding and shut out the media exposure to write daily.
 Working almost all day aside from chauffeuring his kids, he could write 20 pages in a day.
 The 50-page section on his first days with his wife was written in a 24-hour spurt.

-Knausgård felt that the third through fifth volumes suffered for the influence of the ongoing controversy that followed the original publication.
+Knausgård felt that the third through fifth volumes suffered under the influence of the ongoing controversy of the original publication.
 He wrote the 550-page fifth book in eight weeks.
 The sixth book has a 400-page essay on Hitler's early life and autobiography.
 He wanted "unsparing honesty" in the last book "to save the project", and so discarded 400 pages, delayed the book, and wrote about the fallout from the publication of the previous five volumes, including a breakdown suffered by his wife during which she was hospitalized.
 Knausgård described his portrayal of his wife as "the most painful thing" he has done.
 His wife, although hurt by portions of the series, did not ask for it to be rewritten and has publicly taken his side.

-Though he wrote at the end of his series that he is finished with writing, he plans to write a new and fantastical novel not about his life, influenced by Jorge Luis Borges and Italo Calvino.
+Though he wrote at the end of his series that he is finished with writing, he later said he planned to write a new novel, not about his own life, influenced by Jorge Luis Borges and Italo Calvino.
+He has subsequently released several new works, including the Seasons Quartet and a series of novels beginning with The Morning Star.